microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00.md

 Navigate to wherever you have unpacked the `/Challenge0/` folder in your [Azure Cloud Shell](https://shell.azure.com) and complete the following steps:

+1. Remove code highlighted below in hacksetup.sh file provided in the `Resources.zip` and add the name for the resource group you have created or been provided
+    ```bash
+    #az login
+    #az account set --subscription $subscription
+    RGNAME="[ENTER RESOURCE GROUP NAME]"
+    deploymentName="$RESOURCEPREFIX-deployment"

+    # COMMENT OUT THE CODE BELOW
+    #echo
+    #echo "Creating resource group '$RGNAME' in Azure region '$LOCATION'..."
+    #az group create --location $LOCATION --name $RGNAME
+    ```

-1. Run the deployment script by running the following commands:
+2. Run the deployment script by running the following commands:
     ```bash
     # Make the file executable
     chmod +x hacksetup.sh